 - Myositis means the muscles are inflamed

-This happens after viral infections.
+This happens after some viral infections.
 Far and away the most common viruses that cause this are specific strains of influenza.
 Back in 2008 there was a German strain of influenza B where many kids were affected.
 In 2009 there was a specific type of influenza A H1N1 influenza A where many kids got this.
-Right now in our community the 2009 influenza A H1N1 is back in town.
+Recently in our community the 2009 influenza A H1N1 has been back in town.

 Presentation of Acute Benign Myositis